 During the pandemic, research has revealed concerns about poor mental health and well-being for children and their parents, particularly moms, who face difficulties due to school closures and a shortage of childcare.
 For example, women with children are more likely than males to experience anxiety and depressive illness (49 percent vs. 40 percent ).
 In addition, women have often reported greater rates of anxiety and sadness than males, both before and throughout the pandemic.

 The pandemic has had a disproportionately negative impact on the health of people of color.
 Non-Hispanic Black adults (48%) and Hispanic or Latino adults (46%) are more likely than non-Hispanic White people to experience anxiety and depressive symptoms (41 percent ).
-In the past, these communities of color have had difficulty getting mental health care.
+In addition, these communities of color have had difficulty getting mental health care in the past.

 Many essential employees continue to confront difficulties, including a higher chance of getting the coronavirus than other workers.
 In addition, during the pandemic, essential employees are more likely than nonessential workers to show symptoms of anxiety or depressive illness (42 percent vs. 30 percent ), begin or increase drug usage (25 percent vs. 11 percent ), and have suicidal thoughts (22 percent vs. 8 percent ).

-Those who are newly diagnosed with mental health or addiction issues and those who were already diagnosed before the pandemic may require mental health and substance abuse treatments.
+Those newly diagnosed with mental health or addiction issues and those already diagnosed before the pandemic may require mental health and substance abuse treatments.
 Still, they may encounter extra obstacles as a result of the epidemic.

 The pandemic has undoubtedly impacted mental health in many ways, including significant social isolation due to essential safety measures.
-Social isolation and loneliness have been linked to poor psychological and physical health in many studies.
+Many studies have linked social isolation and loneliness to poor psychological and physical health.
 Even before the pandemic, the widespread feeling of loneliness had been a public health problem due to its link to a shorter lifespan and a higher risk of mental and physical diseases.